Monthly Education Buzz Report โ€“ March 2026

 • New WordPress Credits Handbook Section: A new section has been added to the WordPress Credits Handbook, clearly outlining the programโ€™s objectives and structure.
 This includes a guide for company involvement and a call for interested educational institutions.

 • Official #wpcredits SlackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/.
-Channel: The official #wpcredits Slack channel has been created to ensure project progress and decision-making are open to all interested contributors.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/ Channel: The official #wpcredits Slack channel has been created to ensure project progress and decision-making are open to all interested contributors.
 We encourage anyone interested to join the conversation there.

 • Public GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ Repository: The public GitHub repository WPCredits-Tracker and its related setup project have been opened to track task priorities and completion transparently.
+GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ Repository: The public GitHub repository WPCredits-Tracker and its related setup project have been opened to track task priorities and completion transparently.

 • Applications Underway: We have started receiving applications from companies willing to sponsor mentorsEvent Supporter Event Supporter (formerly Mentor) is someone who has already organised a WordCamp and has time to meet with their assigned mentee every 2 weeks, they talk over where they should be in their timeline, help them to identify their issues, and also identify solutions for their issues. and student needs, as well as from interested institutions and students.
 We are still actively seeking more companies to support and join the program.
 If your company is interested, please apply via this form.